espanato/whittle_estimation_for_hawkes_processes/README.md

-# Whittle Estimation for Hawkes Processes
+# The Whittle Estimation for Hawkes Processes

 This repository contains the following files:
 - A Jupyter notebook for the implementation of the Whittle estimation in Python with some time execution graphs